DevOps-Cert/aws-certification/associate-developer/aws-services.md

 CDN Edge locations that will cache assets

---- More Cloud Fronts than Availability Zones
+- More Cloud Fronts than Availability Zones

+### Direct Connect

-Direct Connect - Direct connect datacenter to AWS without going over internet Used for moving lots of data and security
+Directly connect datacenter to AWS without going over internet

+* Used for moving lots of data and security

 ### EC2